Orange Collective

 Mitigation

 Apollo changes one component.
-Everything else — fuel, pressure vessels, turbines, instrumentation — is bought, not invented: Framatome/Westinghouse fuel off the shelf, BWXT pressure vessels under a commercial agreement, Siemens Energy turbines, ABB and Framatome I&C. Competitors' capital largely pays for new fuels, coolants, and supply chains Apollo doesn't need.
+Everything else — fuel, pressure vessels, turbines, instrumentation — is bought, not invented: Framatome/Westinghouse fuel off the shelf, BWXT pressure vessels and Framatome components under commercial agreements, with MoUs covering Siemens Energy turbines and ABB controls.
+Competitors' capital largely pays for new fuels, coolants, and supply chains Apollo doesn't need.

 Risk